 - Reasons: modern and innovative society, world-class course offerings, extraordinary internship, and work possibilities

 Students of science, technology, engineering, and mathematics (STEM) will never go wrong in choosing Germany.
-One of the most technologically advanced countries, Germany provides a conducive learning environment for computer engineering students.
+Germany, one of the most technologically advanced countries, provides a conducive learning environment for computer engineering students.

 Germany generously invests in research and development, leading to a highly innovative economy.
 From top-of-the-line research projects, smart and practical technology is produced and made available for the rest of society.